-Nature – H is for Hawk: A New Chapter airs on Wednesday, November 1 at 8:00 pm and is available to stream the following day.
+Nature – H is for Hawk: A New Chapter re-airs on Wednesday, December 26 at 8:00 pm and is available to stream.

 When Helen Macdonald’s father died suddenly, she turned to an unusual form of grief-management for solace: training a goshawk.
 Having been interested in falconry since early childhood, Macdonald had trained hawks before, but never a goshawk, given its reputation for fierce orneriness.
 Her goshawk Mabel became “a kind of personal guardian angel,” she says, and she affectingly mused upon her time with Mabel during her trying months of depression in the astonishing, award-winning book H is For Hawk.